uc-wjwong/VizAlert/README.md

 Please see the [Install Guide](docs/install_guide.md) for installation instructions.
 Only the Tableau Server administrator needs to set it up.
 Once working, any user on Tableau Server who can publish may use VizAlerts.

+Or see the [UC.PSD.HadoopEcosystem.InstallGuide.V2.R4.docx] (still updating, not available in SVN yet).

 ## Versions of Tableau support

 Tableau Server version 8.2.5 and higher is required (ideally version 9--if you're using version 8, some things won't work as well).
 Tableau Online is not currently supported, though we are looking at ways we might be able to achieve that.